 The intended goals/targets incorporate the plans of the business over the coming period.
 In capturing your cash inflows and outflows, targets such as outlining your future revenue activity and growth, expenditure needs to support the revenue activities and capex needs will help to build a forecast that outlines the cash position your business will achieve should these targets be met.

-Once in place, your cashflow forecast can be used as a guide to monitor your cash position and keep your eye on the future.
+Once in place, your cash flow forecast can be used as a guide to monitor your cash position and keep your eye on the future.
 When done right, this should not only keep you out of trouble but help you plan your business’ future.

 Disclaimer: this information is of a general nature and should not be viewed as representing financial advice.
 Users of this information are encouraged to seek further advice if they are unclear as to the meaning of anything contained in this article.
 Davidsons accepts no responsibility for any loss suffered as a result of any party using or relying on this article.